reymon359/book-sentences/books/your-erroneous-zones/README.md

 Parental-and family-associated guilt is the most common strategy for keeping a rebellious person in tow... ...helping a son/daughter to choose guilt (present-moment immobility over a past event) as the price of genealogy.

+### Lover- and Spouse-Related Guilt

+The “If you loved me” guilt is one way to manipulate a lover.

+Whenever one person doesn’t measure up, guilt can be used to get him back into the fold.
+He must feel guilty for not having loved the other.

+Grudges, long silences and hurtful looks are useful methods of engendering guilt... ...This is a commonly employed tactic in the case of straying behavior on the part of one partner.

+Often, years after an incident, an action is recalled to help the other person to choose present-moment guilt.

+Guilt is useful in making a love partner conform to the other’s demands and standards of behavior.

+The goal?
+Getting one partner to do what the other wants him to.
+The method?
+Guilt.

+### Children-Inspired Guilt

+The parental guilt game can be reversed.
+Guilt can be a two-way street and children are just as apt to use it in manipulating their parents as the reverse.

+If a child realizes that his parent cannot cope with his being unhappy and will feel guilty for being a bad parent, the child will often try to use that guilt to manipulate the parent.

+“You don’t love me.
+If you did you wouldn’t treat me this way.”
+And the ultimate, “I must be adopted.
+My real parents wouldn’t treat me like this.”
+All these statements carry the same message.
+You as a parent ought to feel guilty for treating me, your child, in this way.

+Children learn this guilt-producing behavior by watching the adults in their world use them to get the things that they want.

+Guilt is not a natural behavior.
+It is a learned emotional response that can only be used if the victim teaches the exploiter that he is vulnerable.

+If your children use these tactics, they picked them up somewhere.
+Very likely, from you.